premAI-io/state-of-open-source-ai/index.md

 Evaluation
   Systematic assessment of model or system performance to measure its accuracy, effectiveness, and suitability for a given task.

+Hallucination
+  Generation of text or information that is fictional, incorrect, or not grounded in factual knowledge, leading to the production of misleading or inaccurate content.

 Foundation model
 Auto-regressive language model
 Decoder-style transformer